 If an exempt asset increases in value over the course of the marriage, that growth generally is divided between the parties to some extent, although it might not be an equal division.
 A court would normally analyze what is “just and equitable” under the circumstances.
 There are a number of legislated factors that a court may consider in terms of how this property should be shared between spouses.
 Gifts between spouses are likewise shared in this fashion.

-Any property that does not fall within the categories of ‘exempt property’, ‘growth on exempt property’ or a gift between spouses falls into a third, or ‘catch-all’ category – often referred to as ‘matrimonial property’.
-Matrimonial Property is generally acquired during the course of a marriage by either spouse.
+Any property that does not fall within the categories of ‘exempt property’, ‘growth on exempt property’ or a gift between spouses falls into a third, or ‘catch-all’ category – often referred to as ‘family property’.
+Family Property is generally acquired during the course of a relationship by either spouse.
 It does not matter in whose name the property is held or registered.
-The presumptive approach to matrimonial property is that it is distributed or divided equally between the parties.
+The presumptive approach to family property is that it is distributed or divided equally between the parties.

-Parties can contract out of the provisions of the Matrimonial Property Act, but only if specific, legislated requirements are met.
+Parties can contract out of the provisions of the Family Property Act, but only if specific, legislated requirements are met.

 Timing

 The general approach in Alberta is that assets are valued at the date of Trial, not the time of separation.
-This is not always the case, however, and warrants a case by case analysis and warrants that the values of assets and debts may need to be updated periodically.
+This is not always the case, however, and warrants a case by case analysis where the values of assets and debts may need to be updated periodically.

 A person may be entitled to spousal support when divorcing or separating (common law arrangements).
 Many factors are considered in determining spousal support entitlement.